Dina McMillian states that "It works whether you recognize it or not, agree or not, resist or not."

 My journey continues in my curiosity about how our brain affects our relationships and my journey to understanding myself.

 What I gained from this information was that my brain couldn’t resist the situation.
-I needed to not only take responsibility for my part but also give myself a hug and forgive myself.
+I needed to not only take responsibility for my part but also hug myself and forgive myself.

 I couldn’t have done it differently because I didn’t know the difference.

 Self-forgiveness is powerful in our relationship with ourselves.
-Actually, it's the most important aspect.
+It's the most important aspect.

 If you’re experiencing domestic abuse, you’re not alone.
-The National Domestic Violence Hotline reports that approximately 24 people per minute are victims of rape, physical violence, or stalking by an intimate partner in the U.S. More than 12 million women and men over the course of the year suffer from instances of domestic violence and abuse.
+The National Domestic Violence Hotline reports that approximately 24 people per minute are victims of rape, physical violence, or stalking by an intimate partner in the U.S. More than 12 million women and men over the years have suffered from instances of domestic violence and abuse.

 Lisa Hawkins is a certified life coach, certified cognitive-behavioral therapy coach, and a dating and relationship coach.
-For more information, visit her website.
+She has 26 years of experience in personal growth and development, psychology, and human behavior with an emphasis on relationships.